 We specialize in earth-friendly pest control, but we're all about green living!

-For scientifically-tested, effective pest control in your yard that is friendly to the environment, try Maggie’s Farm pest control products.
+For scientifically-tested, effective pest control in your yard that is friendly to the environment when used as directed, try Maggie’s Farm pest control products.
 Our promise is that our plant and mineral-based products are developed by scientists and seasoned pest control professionals to be the most effective.